kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 #### With SDS mode

 Gloo can easily and automatically plug into the Istio SDS architecture.
-To configure Gloo to do this, let's configure the Gloo gateway proxy (Envoy) to communicate with the Istio SDS over Unix Domain Socket:
+To allow Gloo to do this, let's configure the Gloo gateway proxy (Envoy) to communicate with the Istio SDS over the Unix Domain Socket:
 ```bash
 kubectl edit deploy/gateway-proxy -n gloo-system
 ```